-- You may have increased heart rate. - You may also hallucinate, especially if you use a lot of cannabis at one time. - Have trouble with coordination and a slower reactionhe Dangers and the Law
+- You may have increased heart rate. - You may also hallucinate, especially if you use a lot of cannabis at one time. - Have trouble with coordination and a slower reaction time.

+The Dangers and the Law

 Is It Dangerous To Smoke Cannabis and Drive?